-Marking the courts for the first day's play (from left) Anna & Keith Smith, Liz Cavender, John Russel, Chairman Bill Ford and Sid Law In all over £20,000 was raised to buy the land and prepare it for use.
+Marking the courts for the first day's play (from left) Anna & Keith Smith, Liz Cavender, John Russel, Chairman Bill Ford and Syd Law

+In all over £20,000 was raised to buy the land and prepare it for use.
 Works included the sewer connection, land drainage, electricity supply and moving the Clubhouse from the old site.
 In April 1989 play commenced at the new site on four grass courts.

-The members on the official opening day in May 1989 Front (left to right) Louise Unger, Anna Smith, Liz Cavender, Julie Whiting, Judy Kent, and Val Kerridge.
-Rear (left to right) John Russel, Tony Kent, Keith Smith, Andrew Snell, Roy Keightley, Mike Stickland, Peter Gibbs, Bernard Kerridge, Ron Kerridge, Bill Ford, Ken Gladwell, John Blows (rear), Doug Kerridge, Sid Law and Gerry Borley.
+The members on the official opening day in May 1989

+Rear (left to right): John Russel, Tony Kent, Keith Smith, Andrew Snell, Roy Keightley, Mike Stickland, Peter Gibbs, Bernard Kerridge, Ron Kerridge, Bill Ford, Ken Gladwell, John Blows (rear), Doug Kerridge, Sid Law and Gerry Borley